bLopata/ml-tensorflow/Readme.md

 Logistic regression uses a probability function which results in an increasing probability for positive values of A and B, and a decreasing probability for negative values of A and B (per the below image)

 ![](./markdownImages/logisticRegression.png)

+[ ] TODO: update image with no cursor.

 Logistic regression requires a categorical dependent or y-variable, and can use a continuous or categorical x-variable just like linear regression.
 Logistic regression seeks to fit the data to an S-curve by solving for the optimal values of the A and B variables.
 Logistic regression can be converted to a linear form by taking the log transformation of the probability equation.
 This is known as the logit equation, which is defined as the natural log of the odds function.